GET IN TOUCH

 Step 3: Levy Authorization and Service on Bank

-Step 4: Bank Response Requirements
+Step 4: Bank Response and Exempt Funds

 Step 5: Funds Transfer to the Department